 4. Take a dip in a floating swimming pool on the Spree River

-Badeschiff is a sandy beach bar with beach chairs, good tunes, and a floating pool during summertime.
-The pool wasn't open when we were there in mid September, but we enjoyed relaxing in the beach chairs and feeling the sand between our toes.
+Badeschiff is a sandy beach bar with beach chairs, good tunes, and a floating pool in the middle of the river open during summertime.
+The pool wasn't open when we were there in mid-September, but we enjoyed relaxing in the beach chairs and feeling the sand between our toes.
 If you're lucky you can grab a spot in one of the few hammocks.

 5. Refuel at one of Berlin's cozy and delicious brunch spots